 The District 2 mapping effort followed several key objective principles.
 First, District 2 was defined using parameters that would result in relatively constant boundaries not subject to continuous change and revision.
-This resulted in the use of criteria that tended to be conservative, i.e., more inclusive than exclusive, so that the District 2 would describe the complete domain where the potential for wildfire was relatively high.
+This resulted in the use of criteria that tended to be conservative, i.e., more inclusive than exclusive, so that District 2 would describe the complete domain where the potential for wildfire was relatively high.
 Additionally, the District 2 map would need to be easily understood by key personnel and users, whether utility or other public officials, who might rely upon it in performing their job responsibilities.

-In performing the mapping task, AEC began with the vegetation data developed and maintained by the California Department of Forestry and Fire Protection ("CAL FIRE") (Figure 2).
+In performing the mapping task, AEC began with the vegetation data developed and maintained by the California Department of Forestry and Fire Protection ("CAL FIRE") (Figure 3).
 These data were available on the CAL FIRE and Resource Assessment Program ("FRAP") website.
 Using this data, AEC mapped the fire threat District 2 in its service territory.
 This encompasses most of the vegetated areas of the Cooperative's service territory.
-Compared to the District 3 described below, District 2 includes areas where the density of vegetation is relatively low.
-The CPUC Fire Threat maps describe the fire risks in certain areas as "little or no threat", "moderate", "high", "very high", and "extreme".
-Generally, District 2 includes all the areas described in the CPUC Fire Threat maps as "extreme" and "very high" risk, and some portion of the areas described as "high" risk.
+Compared to District 3 described below, District 2 includes areas where the density of vegetation is relatively low.
+The CPUC Fire Threat Maps describe the fire risks in certain areas as "little or no threat," "moderate," "high," "very high," and "extreme."
+Generally, District 2 includes all the areas described in the CPUC Fire Threat Maps as "extreme" and "very high" risk along with some portion of the areas described as "high" risk.

-The-District 3 represents those areas within the District 2 where local environmental conditions and features combine to create the highest risk of fire in the AEC service territory. data from the Cal Fire threat map, AEC staff identified areas where the combination of relatively dense vegetation, relatively high winds, and development (e.g., homes, schools, and other community assets) presented the highest risks of fire, property losses and injury from fire.
-Thus, the District 3 map identifies the areas marked by an overlap of (1) the "highest risk vegetation", i.e., where the vegetation was relatively dense and in close proximity to near housing, business and/or community development, and (2) locations prone to high winds.
-As with the District 2 map, Areas prone to high winds will be identified using data from weather stations located throughout the AEC service territory.
-The data will be used to identify locations where there exists a reasonable probability that wind speeds would exceed fifty miles-per-hour (50 mph) under the "Santa Ana" wind conditions usually experienced during the late summer and fall in southern California.
+District 3 represents those areas within District 2 where local environmental conditions and features combine to create the highest risk of fire in the AEC service territory.
+Using data from the Cal Fire Threat Map, AEC staff identified areas where the combination of relatively dense vegetation, relatively high winds, and development (e.g., homes, schools, and other community assets) presented the highest risks of fire and ensuing property losses and injury from fire.
+Thus, the District 3 map identifies the areas marked by an overlap of (1) the "highest risk vegetation," i.e., where the vegetation was relatively dense and near housing, business and/or community development, and (2) locations prone to high winds.
+As with the District 2 map, areas prone to high winds will be identified using data from weather stations located throughout the AEC service territory.
+The data will be used to identify locations where there exists a reasonable probability that wind speeds would exceed fifty miles-per-hour (50 mph) under the "Santa Ana" wind conditions usually experienced during the late summer and fall in Southern California.

-The District 3 maps will be reviewed periodically and adjusted to reflect environmental conditions expected to be present during the coming year's fire season, typically the late summer and fall seasons of each year.
+District 3 maps will be reviewed periodically and adjusted to reflect environmental conditions expected to be present during the coming year's fire season, typically the late summer and fall seasons of each year.
 As noted above, AEC will continue to use its District 2 map until such time as the Commission issues its final rules and regulations governing the development and maintenance of fire-threat maps as part of Phase 3 of Rulemaking 08-11-005, which is now included in rulemaking R.15-05-006.
-AEC continues to participate in that proceeding and will update its High-Risk Fire map pursuant to the further direction of the Commission.
+AEC continues to participate in that proceeding and will update its High-Risk Fire Map pursuant to the Commission's further direction.